Next Level Yoga: Advanced Aerial Yoga Postures & Poses

 1. You’ll first want to get into an aerial reclined angle pose to start this posture.

-2. Lift your head up so you can place your legs correctly.
+2. Then, lift your head up so you can place your legs correctly.
 One leg should extend straight out to your side.
 The other leg should be bent sideways with the outer foot wrapped around your hammock.

 Steps: